Average Retirement Income

 How Much Will You Need in Retirement?

 - Inflation can erode your purchasing power over time.
-Since 1925, inflation has averaged approximately 3% a year.1 So if you require $50,000 to cover annual living expenses, you would need almost $90,000 in 20 years just to maintain the same purchasing power, should the average inflation rate continue.
+Since 1925, inflation has averaged approximately 3% a year.1 So if you currently require $50,000 to cover annual living expenses, you would need almost $90,000 in 20 years just to maintain the same purchasing power, should the average inflation rate continue.

 Average Retirement Income: Not the Best Way to Plan for Your Retirement

 The average retirement income may hold little relevance for your personal situation, needs and goals.
+As such, relying on an average figure may put your long-term goals at risk.

-Are You on Track to Enjoy a Comfortable Retirement?
+Are You On Track to Enjoy a Comfortable Retirement?

 With careful planning, you may be able to achieve the retirement lifestyle you envision.